-Please do not feel you need to deal with this situation alone.
+Please do not feel you need to deal with Sexual Assault, intimate partner violence, or stalking alone.
 Call a friend, family member, or someone with whom you feel you can talk.
-Confidential counselors at BYU Counseling and Psychological Services are also available 24 hours a day to assist you.
-Contact them by calling 801-422-3035 or contact BYU Security dispatch at 801-422-2222 after business hours.
-BYU's Sexual Assault Survivor Advocates (801-422-9071 or 801-422-3589; advocate@byu.edu) and Sexual Assault Survivor Advocacy Services (https://advocates.byu.edu/) are also available to provide students with confidential support, guidance, and information that can help them make informed choices regarding their
+Confidential counselors at BYU Counseling and Psychological Services (CAPS) are also available 24 hours a day to assist you.
+Contact CAPS by calling 801- 422-3035.

+BYU's Sexual Assault Survivor Advocacy services (advocates. byu.edu/) and sexual assault survivor advocates (801-422-9071 or 801-422-3589; advocate@byu.edu) are also available to provide students with confidential support, guidance, and information that can help them make informed choices regarding their situation.
+You can also contact the Title IX Office (titleix.byu.edu).
+These services are free and confidential.